livecode/livecode/docs/notes/bugfix-13627.md

-# Fixed error in example code in the mobileAddContact dictionary entry.
+# Fixed example code errors in the mobileAddContact and mobileUpdateContact dictionary entries.